zencoder/video-js-for-wordpress/readme.txt

 ### preload
 Start loading the video as soon as possible, before the user clicks play.
-Use 'auto' or 'none'.
+Use 'auto', 'metadata', or 'none'.
 Auto will preload when the browser or devices allows it.
+Metadata will load only the meta data of the video.

     [video preload="auto"]